Web Service Promotion

 Static value

-A static value can be defined as the input parameter here.
-Please use the format yyyy-MM-ddTHH:mm:ssZ for date values (e.g. 2017-09-12T14:45:00Z).
-Please use "true" or "false" for Boolean values.
+A fixed value can be defined here as an input parameter.
+Please use the format yyyy-MM-ddTHH:mm:ssZ for date values (e.g., 2017-09-12T14:45:00Z).
+For Boolean values, please use "true" or "false".
 The value entered here cannot be changed via the browser.

 Session variable